vatpac-technology/sops/docs/enroute/Melbourne Centre/ASP.md

 ASP is responsible for **ASP**, **ASW**, **WAR**, **FOR**, **WRA**, **BKE**, and **ESP** when they are offline.

-Class D and C SFC-F125 within 80 DME AS reverts to Class G when **AS TWR** is offline, and is administered by ASP.
-Class C F125-F245 within 80 DME AS reverts to Class E when **AS TWR** is offline, and is administered by ASP.
+When **AS TWR** is offline, AS CTR (Class D and C SFC-F125) within 80 DME AS reverts to Class G, and AS CTR (Class C F125-F245) within 80 DME AS reverts to Class E, and both are administered by ASP.
+Alternatively, ASP may provide a top-down procedural service if they wish.

 (vatsys map)